Caryocolum interalbicella

 Caryocolum interalbicella is a moth of the family Gelechiidae.
 It is found in France, Germany, Austria, Switzerland and Italy.

 The length of the forewings is 7–8 mm for males and 6-7.5 mm for females.
-The forewings are dark brown with scattered ochreous scales.
 Adults have been recorded on wing from late June to late August.

 The larvae feed on Cerastium arvense.
-They feed on the young shoots into which they occasionally bore.
 Larvae can be found in mid-April.